ICO Marketing | 10 Tips for 2019

-As interest in the ICO space from retail investors continuous to decline, onboarding larger investors should be a vital component of your ICO strategy.
+As interest from retail investors continuous to decline, attracting larger investors should be a vital component of your ICO marketing strategy.

 6. Diversify your message

 One of the biggest mistakes you can make is defining one marketing message and rigidly sticking to it.
-I've seen multiple ICOs fail to reach their soft-cap because they only tried to appeal to a very niche investor market.
+I've seen multiple ICOs fail to reach their soft-cap because they focused exclusively on a very niche investor market.